siyuan-note/user-guide-en_US/Use Content Block/3 Navigate in the Content Block.md

 ### Mentions
 {: id="20210106204950-gjw62fp"}

-It is mentioned that the name of the content block in the current document is used as a keyword to search, and the search result is a content block containing these keywords.
+It is mentioned that the name and aliases of the content block in the current document is used as a keyword to search, and the search result is a content block containing these keywords.
 You can use the link button to convert the mention into a link: the mention will be replaced with `((id "content block name"))`.
 {: id="20210106204954-rpwfh3i"}

 {: id="20200924101200-gss5vee" type="doc"}